ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap_inventory.rst

 * ``msLAPS-Password`` - The Windows LAPS attribute containing the username and password
 * ``msLAPS-EncryptedPassword`` - The Windows LAPS attribute containing the encrypted username and password

-If using the legacy LAPS setup, the following will retrieve, decrypt, and assign the connection username and password to the LAPS-managed value:
+If using the legacy LAPS setup, the following will retrieve and assign the connection username and password to the LAPS-managed value:

 .. code-block:: yaml